Delhi reports 59 fresh COVID-19 cases, lowest daily rise so far this year | Health

 - India

-The national capital reported 59 cases of COVID-19, the lowest this year so far, and two deaths on Monday, according to data shared by the health department here.
+The national capital reported 59 cases of COVID-19 on Monday, the lowest this year so far, as the positivity rate dipped to 0.10 per cent, according to data shared by the health department here.

-The case positivity rate has dipped to 0.10 per cent.
-On Sunday, Delhi reported 89 cases with a positivity rate of 0.12 per cent, and 4 deaths.
+The city also reported two deaths on Monday.
+This is the lowest number of fatalities recorded in a day since March 21, when one person had succumbed to the disease.

+According to covid19India.org, a crowdsourced initiative that collects data on COVID-19 and vaccination in India, Delhi had recorded 17 cases on April 15 last year.

 The total number of COVID-19 cases reported in Delhi since the beginning of the pandemic has reached 14,33,993.
 Of this, over 14.07 lakh patients have recovered so far and the death toll stands at 24,967.